 T-Cell Lymphoma: Treatment Options

-Since there are so many different types of A type of white blood cell that participates in immune responses by destroying harmful substances or cells. lymphoma, treatment varies widely.
-Standard lymphoma therapies may include Treatment with drugs to stop the growth of rapidly dividing cancer cells, including lymphoma cells., Treatments that interact with the immune system. (like a substance made by B-lymphocytes that reacts with antigens on toxins, bacteria and some cancer cells and either kills or marks them for removal. drug conjugates) radiation, stem cell transplantation, and surgery.
+Since there are so many different types of T-cell lymphoma, treatment varies widely.
+Standard lymphoma therapies may include chemotherapy, immunotherapy (like antibody drug conjugates) radiation, stem cell transplantation, and surgery.
 Patients diagnosed with rare forms of lymphoma should consult their medical team to find new promising therapies or to enroll into clinical trials.

 Treatments aimed at the skin, such as topical corticosteroids, topical retinoids, topical chemotherapy, ultraviolet light therapy, or electron beam therapy (a type of radiation that does not penetrate to internal organs), are effective for many of the slow-growing T-cell lymphomas that appear in the skin (CTCL).